Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Incendiary Bomb

-    _**Prerequisite:** Level 5+ Rogue_
+    _**Prerequisite:** Level 5+ Rogue, **Cost:** 2 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 2 Cordite charge(s)
-    :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-fire: Fire damage
-    :d20-save: **Save:** Dex.
-Save (Half damage on Success)

     On impact, a ball of fire rushes outwards filling a 30-foot-radius :aoe-sphere: Sphere, forcing creatures within the area to make a Dexterity saving throw.
-On a failure, creatures take :dmg-fire: damage or half as much on Success.
+On a failure, creatures take :dmg-fire: damage equal to your :class-phb24-rogue: Sneak Attack bonus or half as much on Success.

     Any flammable objects in this area are ignited and become Burning hazard.